-Outside experts said they would want the full data to show exactly how cognitive function improved for patients on the drug versus those on placebo, and how meaningful that was in the patients’ lives.
+Outside experts want the full data to show exactly how cognitive function improved for patients on the drug versus those on placebo.

 Instead of being designed to sweep away protein buildups in the brain, as has been the case with dozens of other experimental Alzheimer’s disease treatments, Oligomannate was developed to modulate the connection between the brain and the bacterial communities in the gut known as the microbiome.